DuckyYang/ducky-api-terminal/README.md

 > Come on!

 - DashBoard
-> DashBoard shows all API request analysis infomation
+> DashBoard shows all api request analysis infomation

 - Logs
-> Logs shows all registed API's request log
+> Logs shows all api request log

 - Servers
 > Servers shows all the api server collection

 - Documents
-> API server's documents
+> api documents

 - MockServer
-> MockServer supported to make a simple mock server using mock configs,and the others can request the api like real server
+> MockServer supports to make a simple mock server using mock configs,and the others can request the api like real server

 - Users
-> System users manage
+> System users management

 - Settings
-> global settings for system
+> global settings of system